 What is an intent signal?

-An intent signal is a measurable event in a company’s lifecycle (funding round, hiring, relocation, executive appointment) that reveals a potential need.
-Rodz detects 108 signal types via 350+ scrapers across 250+ sources, enabling you to contact prospects at the right time and multiply meeting rates by 4 compared to cold prospecting.
+An intent signal is the context a company is in: a measurable event in its lifecycle (funding round, hiring push, relocation, executive appointment) that reveals a potential need.
+Rodz detects 108 signal types via 350+ scrapers across 250+ sources, making it possible to contact prospects at the right time and multiply meeting rates by 4 compared to cold prospecting.

 How long does an intent signal remain actionable?

-An intent signal loses 80% of its value after 48 hours.
-This is why real-time detection and responsiveness are essential.
+An intent signal is only valuable for 48 hours.
+After that point, it loses 80% of its value.
+Real-time detection and fast response aren’t nice-to-have features; they’re the whole mechanism.
 The Rodz Balance scoring model includes a recency coefficient that decays after this period, automatically prioritizing the freshest signals.

 How many signals does a company emit per year?

 On average, a company emits 4 actionable intent signals per year.
-That means 4 natural opportunities for relevant contact, making traditional follow-up sequences obsolete.
-To statistically validate the effectiveness of a signal configuration, Rodz recommends processing at least 274 prospects.
+That’s 4 natural opportunities for a relevant, fresh message, which makes traditional follow-up sequences unnecessary.
+To statistically validate the effectiveness of a signal configuration, Rodz recommends processing at least 274 prospects before drawing any conclusions.